ctu-geoforall-lab/qgis-map-coords-plugin/docs/source/index.rst

 Description
 ***********

-This plugin shows coordinates of corners of current map canvas on the screen.
-Captured coordinates can be saved as plain text file.
-User may choose the coordinate system between WGS-84 (EPSG:4326) and the current one.
+The plugin shows current corners coordinates of map canvas on the screen.
+Captured coordinates can be saved into plain text file.
+User may choose the spatial reference system (SRS) of coordinates between WGS-84 (EPSG:4326) and SRS of map canvas.

 Screenshots